 Showing how passionate you are about your new company and your new role is a great way to earn your coworker’s respect.
 Identify the needs of your team and help where you can to demonstrate you’re a team player.

 11. Get to Know Your Manager

 In your first 30 days on the job, make some time to get to know your manager and his leadership style.
 You can’t make his life easier if you don’t understand his approach to business and how he fundamentally operates.

 To get going, find out what he needs from you, and how you should deliver it.
 Does he prefer updates delivered via spreadsheets or PowerPoint slides?
 Does he want information shared during team meetings, individual status updates, or via email?

-Getting to know your boss and his preferences will help you provide the .
+Getting to know your boss and his preferences will help you provide the information he needs, the way he needs it.
 And who doesn’t like that?

 12. ID Opportunities for Quick Wins

 Identifying opportunities within the organization where you can quickly make an impact will help you make a strong and lasting first impression and justify yourself as the right hire for the job.

 13. Rely on Your Outside-of-Work Support System

 Experiencing highs and lows during your first month on a new job is not only normal, it should be expected.
 You may feel like there’s just too much to learn.
 You may make mistakes and even lose confidence.
 Having friends and family to support you during this transition period will help you keep everything in perspective so you can continue to stay focused on your long-term career goals.